narrative-environments/CourseCompendium/Actantial-Model-Greimas.md

 Peisa, J. (2008). _The Unable individual.
 The actantial analyses of three Chinese films and discussion on their representations of the individual’s position in contemporary Chinese society_ [Master’s thesis].
 University of Helsinki.
 Available from https://helda.helsinki.fi/handle/10138/19218 [Accessed 12 September 2015].

+**How to cite this entry, using an author-date system:**

+Parsons, A. (2021).
+Actantial model - Greimas. _MANE Compendium_.
+Available at https://narrative-environments.github.io/CourseCompendium/Actant.html [Accessed Day Month Year].

 **Further Reading**

 If you are interested in pursuing further research into A. J. Greimas and his work in semantics, semiotics and narratology, it is worth having a look at _Sign Systems Studies_, Vol 45, No 1/2 (2017): Special issue: A. J. Greimas – a life in semiotics.
 It can be found at [http://www.sss.ut.ee/index.php/sss/](http://www.sss.ut.ee/index.php/sss/)